• Home

 Electrical Checks

 Another very important aspect of ensuring the safety of your retail establishment is to check the electrical systems often.
 For a retail space, you’re going to need to have a trained electrician test your wiring and electrical fixtures.
 Trade Facilities Services can provide you with this service, as well as an Electrical Installation Condition Report to show that your retail property’s electrics are as safe as possible for you, your team, and your customers.
-You are legally required to get a new EICR at least once every five years.
+You are legally required to get a new EICR certificate at least once every five years.

 Training Your Team